Wat Suwannaram: Principal Buddha image

-The temple's principal Buddha image known as "Phra Satsada" (พระศาสดา; "prophet Buddha") is believed to be a very sacred Buddha image.
-There are many people who come to make vows each day.
-To make vows people bring a loincloth to tie around the waist and run around the ordination hall three times along with making the sound like a horse; this is called "running the horse".
+The temple's principal Buddha image known as "Phra Satsada" (พระศาสดา; "prophet Buddha") is regarded as highly sacred.
+Many people come daily to make vows.
+As part of the ritual they bring a loincloth to tie around their waist and run three times around the ordination hall while making sounds resembling a horse.
+This practice is called "running the horse".